ROSplane 2.0: A Fixed-Wing Autopilot for Research

 Even excellent autopilots like Paparazzi that are designed for researchers have limited ability to directly change underlying code.
 Instead, the project opts for generation of new autopilot modes through XML files.
 Paparazzi also lacks critical integration that may be necessary for advanced simulation \cite{autopilot_survey}.

 ROSplane 2.0 offers an autonomy stack that is designed for easy integration with fixed-wing UAV research of any kind.
 Its lean feature set allows the code to be easily understood, which lowers the integration time and effort for researchers, thus also lowering the barrier to entry and the learning curve.
 ROSplane also moves the entirety of the autopilot stack from the embedded microcontroller-based flight control unit (FCU) to the Linux-based companion computer.
 This facilitates research code development and means that no change of firmware-level code is required, the code is easily modifiable, and transition from simulation to flight is seamless.
-Pairing this with powerful tools like Docker \cite{docker} makes testing and development transitions from vehicle to vehicle effortless.
+Pairing this with powerful tools like Docker \cite{docker} simplifies testing and development transitions from vehicle to vehicle.
 The ROSplane architecture is described more fully in Section \ref{sec:system-arch}.